+Bathing is going to happen.
+Some Moms like to shower while in labor, I took a shower shortly after and knew I would need personal care products.
 Working in health care, I am aware of the toiletries given out at hospitals.
-Every patient gets the same pink basin, soap, a toothbrush, toothpaste, and several other items that you would only want to use in absolute desperation.
-Taking personal care items that I use every day at home with me is a huge comfort.
+Every patient gets the same plastic pink basin, soap, a toothbrush, toothpaste, and several other items that you would only want to use in absolute desperation.
+Taking items that I use every day at home with me is a huge comfort.
 After going through the birth process it's so nice to to have small comforts from home in an uncomfortable hospital room.
 Zipper bags are pictured here to hold items and prevent spillage onto my clothes.
 After delivery and rest time, our hospital has showers right in the maternity rooms.
 They have horrible wooden benches that no Mom would want to sit on after delivering a baby!
 Ouch.
 Plan, be prepared, be happy.

 1. Q-tips.
 If you like to dry your ears after a shower you'll need to take your own q-tips.

 3. Contact lens case and solution/glasses and case

 6. Baby wash (unless you want to use the J & J that may be provided at your hospital) I'm taking baby Dr. Bronner's Baby Castile soap